LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The application of the developed framework for the characterisation of different magnets and the integration of various available magnetic field sensors serve the practical application and validation of the developed solution.

 Two sensors have been meticulously chosen for inclusion in the study.
-The ultimate objective is to assess whether these selected sensors align with the stringent criteria of achieving an accuracy level of 1,000 ppm.
+The ultimate objective is to assess whether these selected sensors align with the stringent criteria of achieving an accuracy level of 1000 (+ppm).
 Furthermore, the study seeks to validate whether the measuring range of these sensors appropriately corresponds to the required field strength, ensuring their suitability for the intended application.

 ## Research Question and Approach